Spouse Visa to ILR: Step-by-Step Guide 2026

 Overview: the spouse/partner route to ILR

 The standard route to ILR on a spouse visa takes 5 years of continuous residence in the UK.
 During this time, you hold two consecutive grants of leave: an initial visa and one extension.
-After completing the 5-year qualifying period, you apply for ILR using the SET(M) form — "Settlement: family life — partner."
+After completing the 5-year qualifying period, you apply for indefinite leave to remain using the SET(M) form, "Settlement: family life, partner."

 There is also a 10-year route for applicants who do not meet all of the requirements for the 5-year route (for example, if the financial requirement is not met in full).
 The 10-year route leads to ILR after 10 years of continuous lawful residence, using a different application form.
 This guide focuses primarily on the standard 5-year route, as it is the path most spouse visa holders follow.